Insality/defold-eva/README.md

 [![codecov](https://codecov.io/gh/Insality/defold-eva/branch/master/graph/badge.svg)](https://codecov.io/gh/Insality/defold-eva)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/insality/defold-eva)

 **Eva** - basic Defold module, designed for mobile games with meta-game.
-It provides a lot of additional API and systems for easier game development.
+It provides a **lot** of additional API and systems for easier game development.
+It contains a lot of different modules, which can be used separately.

+---

+**DISCLAIMER**: Eva is not documented well, some functions can be broken.
+Eva is in development, so API can be changed in future versions.

+It is public in educational purposes, so you can see how I do different things and use it in your own projects.
+I will be glad if you will use it in your projects, but I can't guarantee that it will work well.

+---

 ## Features